Besorez/interactive-object-manager-demo/README.md

 - Settings and UI
   - a C++ settings class that reads and writes default values to a custom section in `DefaultGame.ini` using the Unreal config system
-  - a CommonUI based UMG screen with two tabs: Main (object list and per object controls) and Settings (ini backed defaults)
+  - a UMG screen driven by a root widget that inherits from `UCommonActivatableWidget`; in this version tabs and buttons are implemented with standard UMG controls

 Most gameplay logic lives in C++.
 Blueprints are used mainly for UI binding and simple presentation.

 ---

-## 4. Design choices
+## 5. Design choices

 - Composition instead of a single base actor
   Any actor can become interactive by adding a dedicated component instead of inheriting from a special base class.
 This keeps the system flexible and non intrusive.